 The options cover a broad range of strategies and risk factors:

 Amazon’s Halo fitness app demonstrates the limits to how far consumers will go in engaging with and sharing health information to receive a service.
-While Amazon’s Halo is a faceless health monitor that requires interaction with the mobile app to receive data, the Apple Watch and Google Fitbit have configurable clock faces that give you a reason to seek more information on the app.
-Every Halo review mentions “the creepiness factor” from standard media outlets like The New York Times to tech reviewers for The Verge.
+However, early Halo reviews mention “the creepiness factor”, including from standard media outlets like The New York Times to tech reviewers for The Verge.
 As the CNET reviewer put it, “the biggest barrier to entry is privacy.
-Sharing any kind of health data requires next-level trust, and …[Amazon] doesn’t exactly have the most pristine track record” with Alexa and Ring already triggering concerns with instances of violated trust.
-While Amazon’s Halo is a faceless health monitor that requires interaction with the mobile app to receive data, the Apple Watch and Google Fitbit have configurable clock faces that give you a reason to seek more information on the app.
-Amazon will likely re-evaluate and navigate towards a better solution as they usually do, but the initial market impression was poor.
+Sharing any kind of health data requires next-level trust, and …[Amazon] doesn’t exactly have the most pristine track record” with Alexa and Ring already triggering concerns with instances of violated trust.1 Amazon will likely re-evaluate and navigate towards a better solution as they usually do, but the initial market impression was poor.
 While it was a simple, easy-to-wear design, the faceless device provides little incentive to interact more deeply with the companion mobile app.

-Google’s acquisition of Fitbit is being very carefully positioned by Google SVP Rick Osterlohas as being “about devices, not data” while Fitbit co-founder James Park wrote: “The trust of our users will continue to be paramount…Google has made a series of binding commitments with global regulators, confirming that Fitbit users’ health and wellness data … will be kept separate from other Google ad data.”
-The Fitbit experience is similar to the Apple watch in some important ways; each leverages familiar design hooks starting with the clock “face.”
-As Kristen Duke, Kobie CX Digital Designer says, “it is familiar enough to be usable and unique enough to be memorable.”
+Google’s acquisition of Fitbit is being very carefully positioned by Google SVP Rick Osterlohas as being “about devices, not data” while Fitbit co-founder James Park wrote: “The trust of our users will continue to be paramount…Google has made a series of binding commitments with global regulators, confirming that Fitbit users’ health and wellness data … will be kept separate from other Google ad data.”1 The Fitbit experience is similar to the Apple watch in some important ways; each leverages familiar design hooks starting with the clock “face.”
+As Kobie’s CX Digital Design team says, “it is familiar enough to be usable and unique enough to be memorable.”
 The question is whether the familiarity and Fitbit’s past consistent data handling relationship with users will bridge the potential trust gap of having Google ownership.

 Lululemon’s integration with Mirror is particularly instructive for how to build between-transaction engagement and they have balanced the privacy concerns so far.
 The Mirror product is literally a full-length mirror within your own home where you can see a virtual fitness instructor and icons for others who are also in the workout.
 This product effectively served as a virtual replacement during lockdown for Lululemon’s in-store classes that supported the brand’s mantra, “Come sweat with us.”
 The classes also provide a subscription-based revenue stream.